skyfielders/python-skyfield/skyfield/documentation/planets.rst

     'de421.bsp' segment 0 SOLAR SYSTEM BARYCENTER -> 10 SUN

 By contrast,
-generating a position for the Moon with DE421 requires two segments.
+generating a position for the Moon with DE421 requires Skyfield to add together two segments behind the scenes.
 The first segment provides the position of the Earth-Moon center of gravity, while the second segment provides the offset from there to the Moon.